 The Hot Brown is now on basically every travel/cooking show from Man vs. Food to Throwdown With Bobby Flay.
 (Bobby Flay lost the throwdown with the Brown Hotel, which makes me happy.
 I always like it when Flay flops.
 Also spellcheck tells me throwdown isn’t even a word.)

 But whether Bobby Flay or the ghost of Fred Schmidt himself is making your Hot Brown, I can guarantee you’ll love it.
 As I always say, glop a whole bunch of carbs, fat, and salt together, heat it up, and you’ll make all the people happy, all of the time.

-What would you do with 24 hours in Louisville?
+What would you like to eat in Louisville?
 Are you ready to start booking your hotel in Louisville right now?
 Does it surprise you that the Muhammad Ali Center sells Kipling bookmarks?
 And is it really true that every time Bobby Flay loses a throwdown, an angel gets its wings?
 Please leave your thoughts below!

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that while each article is about how to spend 24 hours in a place, that doesn’t mean you should ONLY spend 24 hours in Louisville.
 If you have another 24 hours in Louisville, add this itinerary.
 And if you’ve got another 24 hours in Louisville and are dying to see Churchill Downs, try this itinerary.